Bowersrd/NCAA14DynastyToolRelease/README.md

 > College Football Playoff Module

-This module will allows you to replace the BCS system of determining a national champion that the base game uses with either a 4-team or 8-team playoff.
-By default, the tool will pull in the top 4 (or 8) teams by CFP Poll ranking, but you can simply click on any team and swap them out if you want to use an auto-bid or different system to determine who makes it into the bracket.
+This module will allows you to replace the BCS system of determining a national champion that the base game uses with either a 4-team, 8-team, or 12-team playoff.
+By default, the tool will pull in the top 4 (or 8 or 12) teams by CFP Poll ranking, but you can simply click on any team and swap them out if you want to use an auto-bid or different system to determine who makes it into the bracket.
 Make sure to read each step in the tool as it tells you exactly what you need to do.

 > NFL Draft Declaration Module